ShaanBhoi/TECH-BHOI_LECTURE_NOTES/README.md

 ## THIS PROJECT IS STILL A WORK IN PROGRESS...
 All future sections will follow the format seen [here](https://repl.it/@TechBhoi/TECHBHOILECTURENOTES#WEEKS%20(IN-PROGRESS)/Week%20##%20(Name)/codeRun##.py)

+The architecture used for this project is a multi layered approch, thus it is divided into weeks, then into lectures, and then contains all files for each lecture.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.